juliusrajala/jupyter-tutorial-repo-utu/README.md

 ## Installing

+The setup relies on python 3.7.
 Dependencies are controlled through [Pipenv](https://github.com/pypa/pipenv).

-After cloning the repository, simply run `$ pipenv install` to get started.
+After cloning the repository and installing pipenv, simply run `$ pipenv install` to get started.

 ## Running the notebook

-A pipenv script starts the notebook in a virtual environment controlled by pipenv
+A pipenv script starts the notebook in a virtual environment controlled by pipenv.

 ```
 $ pipenv run notebook